-Observe that the hypothesis of semi-ampleness of $K_X$ can actually be relaxed in nefness.
+Observe that the hypothesis of semi-ampleness of $K_X$ can actually be relaxed into nefness.
 This is because the numerical dimension of a nef line bundle is always greater than or equal to its Kodaira--Iitaka dimension, so that $\nu(K_X)\ge\dim X-1$.
 Now, if $\nu(K_X)=\dim X$ then $K_X$ would be big and thus $X$ of general type, contradicting $\kappa(X)=\dim X-1$.
 Thus, we necessarily have $\nu(X)=\kappa(X)=\dim X-1$, and so $K_X$ is semi-ample by \cite[Theorem 1.1]{Kaw85}.
-On the other hand, the hypothesis on the exponent $\ell=1$ of $K_X$ cannot be dropped, since in general it is not automatic.
+On the other hand, the hypothesis on the exponent $\ell=1$ of $K_X$ cannot be dropped in our proof (and, in general, it is not automatic).

 The second goal of the paper is to prove an application of Theorem \ref{thm:main}, where we deal with Calabi--Yau manifolds endowed with a fibration onto a curve whose fibers are abelian varieties.